CloudLabs-MCW/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In Solution Explorer, the UploadImages project is expanded, and Properties is selected from the right-click context menu.](images/image27.png 'Solution Explorer')

-5. Select **Debug** in the left-hand menu, then paste the connection string for your Azure Data Lake Storage Gen2 account into the **Command line arguments** text field.
+5. Select **Debug** in the left-hand menu, then paste the `Connection string` of your `Storage account` named likely **datalakeDID** into the **Command line arguments** text field.
 This will ensure that the required connection string is added as an argument each time you run the application.
 Additionally, the combination of adding the value here and the `.gitignore` file included in the project directory will prevent the sensitive connection string from being added to your source code repository in a later step.

     ![The Debug menu item and the command line arguments text field are highlighted.](media/vs-command-line-arguments.png "Properties - Debug")